makerdao/testchain-client/README.md

 });
 ```

-The `client` takes two url params as shown above, the first being the REST
+The `client` takes two url parameters as shown above, the first being the REST
 endpoint which is used for retrieving chain and snapshot data.
 The second being
 a websocket endpoint for performing chain functions and listening to system
 events.
-These events are declared as constants in the `Event` import
+These events are declared as constants in the `Event` import.

 The user must use the `init()` function on the client in order to setup the
 endpoint connections correctly.
 It also automatically opens the `'api'` channel on the